FakeItEasy/FakeItEasy/docs/implicit-creation-options.md

 be the _exact_ type being faked, not just something in the inheritance tree.

-### How does FakeItEasy find the Fake Options Builders?
+### How does BlairItEasy find the Fake Options Builders?

-On initialization, FakeItEasy
+On initialization, BlairItEasy
 [looks for Discoverable Extension Points](scanning-for-extension-points.md), including Fake Options Builders.